public abstract class Location

 Location trafalgarSquare = Location.longLat(new LongLat(-0.12795, 51.50766));

-and trafalgarSquare
+empireStateBuilding and trafalgarSquare are

 examples of geographic locations, which provide a powerful way to get data

 for locations around the world.
-See GeographicLocation
+See GeographicLocation for more on

 how these geographic locations work.